Iran Aseman Airlines Flight 3704: Conclusion

-The final report, published in 2020, had the same findings, albeit with minor rewording.
-The final report also had comments from the BEA.
+The final report was published on 15 June 2020.
+It was almost identical to the interim report albeit with reworded conclusions and included comments from the BEA.

 Aftermath and reactions

 On 23 February 2018, the Iran Civil Aviation Organization temporarily suspended the operation of Iran Aseman Airlines' ATR 72 aircraft.

 The search and rescue operation was viewed as too long by some family members, some were angered due to the incompetent handling of the disaster.
 On 19 February, more than 100 people reportedly protested outside a government building in Dena Kooh, demanding Iranian officials to step down due to the response on the disaster.

 Journalists have speculated that the economic sanctions against Iran which have prevented Iranian airlines from obtaining new planes and spare parts and forced them to operate aging aircraft may have contributed to the cause of the crash.
 Iranian judicial authorities and the special committee of the Islamic Consultative Assembly believed that the flight should not have been allowed in the first place, and blamed the Iran Aseman Airlines for the accident.
 Iranian Parliament investigation report on the incident, released on 18/5/2020, blamed Iranian Civil Aviation Organization and Aseman Airlines on the incident.
 The parliament report also accuses the manufacturer of the aircraft for not providing spare parts for the maintenance of the aircraft.